carrotflakes/gilder/README.md

 Gilder is a Rust library for golden testing.

-Golden tests are a commonly used approach in software testing where the expected output of a test is stored as a reference (golden file) and then compared against the actual output of the test run.
-In short, it allows you to ensure that the output of your function remains unchanged without the need to write explicit expectations.
+The golden test is a testing method commonly used to detect changes in program output.
+It ensures that the results remain consistent even when modifying the code.

+In a golden test, the program's output is saved in a file known as the golden file to preserve it.
+During testing, the actual output is compared against the content of the golden file.

-Gilder is designed to minimize the implementation cost, and the only API you will use is the `assert_golden!` macro.
+Gilder is designed to minimize the implementation cost and provides only one API for usage, which is the `assert_golden!` macro.
+It can be used similar to `assert_eq!` but without the second argument.

 # Getting Started